NSERC Undergraduate Student Research Awards Program (USRA)

 - Expected Quality of the Training to be Received (35%): The NSERC-USRA fosters research interest and development and often acts as a steppingstone to further research at the Masters and/or Doctoral levels.
 In essence, the quality of the training is crucial in fostering research interests in the natural sciences and engineering.
 Includes (i) Outline of student’s role (outlined in Form 202 Part II), and (ii) Expected Quality of Training to be Received (outlined in Form 202 Part II)

-The Natural Sciences and Engineering Research Council of Canada (NSERC), the Canadian Institutes of Health Research (CIHR), and the Social Sciences and Humanities Research Council of Canada (SSHRC) are pleased to implement the new USRA Black student researchers starting competition 2023-2024.
+The Natural Sciences and Engineering Research Council of Canada (NSERC), the Canadian Institutes of Health Research (CIHR), and the Social Sciences and Humanities Research Council (SSHRC) are pleased to continue implementing the USRA Black student researchers for competition 2024-2025.
 These funds will help address the disproportionate underfunding of Black scholars at the undergraduate level; will contribute to making Canada’s research culture more equitable, diverse and inclusive; and will strengthen Canada’s innovation potential.

-- For NSERC USRAs: Institutions may recommend applications from self-identified Black student researchers for USRAs beyond their allocations of awards (the current process already in place for Indigenous students).
+- For NSERC USRAs: Institutions may continue to recommend applications from self-identified Black student researchers beyond their allocation of awards (the current process already in place for Indigenous students).
+To be considered for this, Black student researchers must provide consent within the application form to share this information with their institutions and NSERC.

 - CIHR and SSHRC students will apply to the program using NSERC online system and hereby disclose that they self-identify as Black and understand that this information will be shared with the institution to which they apply.